 Why There Must Be Adversity

-In this world, there is opposition.
+God’s plan is that there is opposition in life.
 There must be wickedness to understand the good, there must be misery to appreciate happiness, and there must be suffering to enjoy good health.
 But simply understanding that adversity will come does not make it easy to face.

 Righteous Living Does Not Guarantee an Easy Life